 If you currently take simvastatin or atorvastatin, ask your doctor the following questions:

 - Why am I taking this drug?

 - How well is this drug working for me?

-Don’t stop taking your statin without talking to your doctor.
+If you’re having side effects like muscle pain or dark urine, talk to your doctor right away.
+However, don’t stop taking your statin without talking to your doctor.
 Statins only work if they are taken every day.